Gastr Del Sol & David Grubbs

 Grubbs even indulges himself by doing an imitation of Duan Eddy's "twang" in Ursus Arctos Wonderfilis, unsurprisingly producing that atmospheric tone in simple arrangements and dynamic structures that recall the inspirational jams by John Fahey.

-Grubbs also collaborated to records by Codeine and Red Krayola, showing himself to be one of the more creative minds of his generation.
+Grubbs also collaborated to albums by Codeine and Red Krayola, showing himself to be one of the more creative minds of his generation.

 Grubbs' distinctive style has few precedents in the world of rock music.
 Throughout all his guises he has always shown the good taste to remain true to himself and wise even in the light of the major clashes.
 If anything it makes sense to dust off the rural watercolors of John Fahey, for perhaps the sole reason that they also share in an almost inspirational sense of what is to come of music, a natural propension for free improvisation.

-With Brown out of the picture, but going strong with Jim O'Rourke, by now a fixed asset, the mini-album Mirror Repair (Drag City, 1994) is another sequence of staggering experiments, moderated by the lyric sensitivity of Grubbs.
-The protracted Eight Corners tests the dimension of the piano romance in minor tones, interspersed with lean roars and screeches of wind instruments.
-The two merge with the guitars in Dictionary Of Handwriting, starting in the vein of Henry Kaiser's free form aphorisms and ending with a more energetic pace.
+Having lost Brown but now enhanced with guitarist Jim O'Rourke on full-time duty, the mini-album Mirror Repair (Drag City, 1994) is another series of staggering experiments, tempered by the lyric sensitivity of Grubbs.
+The lengthy Eight Corners tries the format of the minor-key piano sonata, but interrupted by sparse roars and screeches of wind instruments.
+The two leaders bicker with the guitars in Dictionary Of Handwriting, which begins in the vein of Henry Kaiser's free form aphorisms and ends in charging mode.

 O'Rourke and Grubbs are in top form on Camoufleur (Drag City, 1998), a makeshift meeting of abstract art and pop music, and, in a way, the alter ego of Upgrade And Afterlife.
 Two ballads tower over the album.
 O'Rourke's Mouth Canyon is languid and hypnotic.
 The texture is apparently simple but actually quite complex.
 Grubbs' Blues Subtitled No Sense Of Wonder is a masterpiece of restrained dynamics: piano, noise, organ, cello and trumpet behave like voices of a crowd, then soar together to accompany the human voice, and finally fade out, leaving a plaintive piano to spill out anemic notes.
 There is a sense of apathy and futility that envelops and warps these ballads.